NeoGeographyToolkit/StereoPipeline/docs/examples/rig.rst

 in the software distribution, which can be copied to a new name, edited, and passed to this program via ``--theia_fags``.

+For this example, it is suggested to edit that flags file and set ``--feature_density=DENSE``, as the default number of features found by Theia may be too low for the images in this dataset.

 The created cameras can be visualized as::

     view_reconstruction --reconstruction rig_theia/reconstruction-0